-The Competition Law is relatively new and the ACA has started to operate only few years ago and no standard approach to the terms and conditions to be applied to the divestment has been adopted so far.
+The Competition Law is relatively new and the ACA has started to operate only a few years ago and no standard approach in such regard has been adopted so far.
+However, the Competition Law provides for a non exhaustive list of the eventual remedies (see question 5.2).

-5.5 Can the parties complete the merger before the remedies have been complied?
+5.5 Can the parties complete the merger before the remedies have been complied with?